-For the third consecutive year, a large contingent of Hackney schoolchildren took to the roads for a mass ride around the borough.
-Almost 300 students from 20 schools participated in the nine mile ride.
+For the fourth consecutive year, a large contingent of Hackney schoolchildren took to the roads for a mass ride around the borough.
+400 students from 20 schools participated in the nine mile ride.

-Bike Around the Borough is organised by Hackney Council and the Hackney Safer Transport Police to provide a chance for students to practice skills learned through national standards cycle training and to help them realise how easy it is to travel around the borough by bike.
-The event was filmed by MadeGood.
+Bike Around the Borough is organised by the Council and the Hackney Safer Transport Police to provide a chance for students to practice skills learned through national standards cycle training and to help them realise how easy it is to travel around the borough by bike.

 As part of the Change 4 Life campaign there are some free resources which are great for promoting cycling to school!
 See below to download the Bike 4 Life guides and posters.
 For more information about the Change 4 Life campaign go to www.nhs.uk/change4life